daviazev/daviazev/README.md

 I currently work as a freelancer, but I am open to new opportunities.
 You can check out my portfolio [here](https://daviazev.vercel.app/) to see some of the projects I've worked on.

+I am also studying mathematics on my own through Khan Academy because I have a strong interest in it and I plan to pursue a degree in Computer Science soon.

 🌱 Fun Facts:

 - I was a violinist for 9 years before becoming a web developer 🎻